 About Friends Centre

-- Help learners achieve their aspirations and meet the challenges they face
+- Help learners achieve aspirations and meet challenges

-- Promote inclusion, social justice, environmental sustainability and international understanding
+- Promote tolerance, social justice, environmental sustainability and international understanding

 Friends Centre was established in 1945 by Brighton Quakers.
 Throughout the Second World War, the Friends Meeting House was open to evacuees, refugees, troops and anyone else who was far from home.
 Informal social activities were often arranged.
 Friends Centre partly grew from these activities, and partly from concern amongst Brighton Quakers that there were few opportunities for local people to meet one another and talk.